apache/nifi-minifi-cpp/CONFIGURE.md

  Systems that have limited memory must be cognizant of the options above.
 Limiting the max count for the number of entries limits memory consumption but also limits the number of events that can be stored.
 If you are limiting the amount of volatile content you are configuring, you may have excessive session rollback due to invalid stream errors that occur when a claim cannot be found.

  The content repository has a default option for "minimal.locking" set to true.
 This will attempt to use lock free structures.
 This may or may not be optimal as this requires additional additional searching of the underlying vector.
 This may be optimal for cases where max.count is not excessively high.
 In cases where object permanence is low within the repositories, minimal locking will result in better performance.
 If there are many processors and/or timing is such that the content repository fills up quickly, performance may be reduced.
 In all cases a locking cache is used to avoid the worst case complexity of O(n) for the content repository; however, this caching is more heavily used when "minimal.locking" is set to false.

+### Configuring provenance repository storage

+Provenance repository size buffer size and TTL can be configured when used with RocksDB.
+If not set it uses the available maximum RocksDB values.

+    #in minifi.properties
+    nifi.provenance.repository.max.storage.size=16 MB
+    nifi.provenance.repository.max.storage.time=30 days

 ### Provenance Reporter